NamrataRShivagunde/lm-diagnostics/README.md

 to run all models for the generated dataset

-      python run-all-models.py \
-      --generated-data True \
-      --testlist 'negsimp'
+      python run-all-models.py --generated-data True --testlist 'negsimp'

-For point 1, one model is run for all there datasets.
-But eveluating each model involves each steps, its optional to run these commands.
-T
+For point 1, one model is run for all three datasets.
+But evaluating each model involves each steps, its optional to run these commands.
+Its based on code repository from Ettinger (2020).

 ## 4. Run individual steps
 ### Step 4.1 : Process datasets to produce inputs for LM